OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Accounts.md

 ### Permission Codes

 The resource differs depending on the permissions (ReadAccountsBasic and ReadAccountsDetail) used to access the resource.
-When the resource is accessed with ReadAccountsDetail it implies that acces is also granted to the ReadAccountBasics permissions.
+When the resource is accessed with ReadAccountsDetail it implies that access is also granted to the ReadAccountBasics permissions.
 Whilst it is duplication for a TPP to request both permission codes, it is not a malformed request, and the ASPSP must not reject solely on the basis of duplication.

 Where both ReadAccountsBasic and ReadAccountsDetail are present, the most detailed level (ReadAccountsDetail) must be used.